Director of Social Sensing & Intelligence Lab

 Email: dwang24 at illinois dot edu

-The advent of online social media (e.g., Twitter, Facebook, and Instagram), the ubiquity of wireless communication capabilities (e.g., 4G/5G and WiFi), and the proliferation of a wide variety of sensors in the possession of common individuals (e.g., smartphones) allow humans to create a deluge of unfiltered, unstructured, and unvetted data about their physical environment.
-This opens up unprecedented challenges and opportunities in the field of social sensing, where the goal is to distill accurate and credible information from social sources (e.g., humans) and devices in their possession that accurately describes the state of the physical world.
-The problem requires multi-disciplinary solutions that combine data mining, statistics, network science and cyber physical computing.
-My research addresses the aforementioned needs by building theories, techniques and tools for accurately extracting high quality information from data generated with humans in the loop, and for reconstructing the correct "state of the world" both physical and social.
-I believe my research can lead to the next generation of information distillation services, where predictable, reliable, and timely answers are found from the huge amount of real-time and heterogeneous data feeds, empowering humans to better understand, utilize and make sound decisions from such data.
+The rising of artificial intelligence (AI), the advent of massive information dissemination opportunities (e.g., online social media), and the proliferation of a wide variety of sensors and smart devices in the possession of individuals allow humans to create a deluge of data about their cyber and physical environments and interact with such environments via their individual and collective behaviors.
+This opens up unprecedented challenges and opportunities in the field of Social Sensing & Intelligence (SSI) , where the goal is to (i) distill accurate and credible information from humans and devices in their possession that accurately describe the state of the physical world, and (ii) explore the collective intelligence from both humans and machines by understanding their complementary strengths and interactions.
+Our research addresses the aforementioned needs by building interdisciplinary theories, techniques and tools for fundamentally understanding, modeling, and evaluating the human-centered computing and information (HCCI) systems, and for accurately reconstructing the correct "state of the world”, both physical and social.
+Our vision is to build the next generation of HCCI systems that empower people to better understand, make, and utilize sound decisions by fully harnessing the power of human-centric data, models, and intelligence.